noopwafel/iceglitch/README.md

 The 'TOE' directory contains code for some example targets.

 The FPGA code (to be built using the open source yosys/nextpnr toolchain) is in the 'fpga' directory.
+We can't write verilog, there are no test cases, it is all terrible.
+We are sorry, our code is bad and we should feel bad.
+But it works :D

 The (python) scripts are in the 'scripts' directory, including scripts to attack the example targets.